eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 Non-Standard Finite-Difference Time-Domain (NSFDTD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In :cite:t:`pt-Coleieee1997,pt-Coleieee2002`, Cole introduced an implementation
+An implementation of the source-free Maxwell’s wave equations for narrow-band
-of the source-free Maxwell’s wave equations for narrow-band applications
+applications based on non-standard finite-differences (NSFD)
-based on non-standard finite-differences (NSFD).
-In :cite:t:`pt-Karkicap06`,
+was introduced in :cite:t:`pt-Coleieee1997,pt-Coleieee2002`, and
-Karkkainen *et al.* adapted it for wideband applications.
+was adapted for wideband applications in :cite:t:`pt-Karkicap06`.
 At
 the Courant limit for the time step and for a given set of parameters,
 the stencil proposed in :cite:t:`pt-Karkicap06` has no numerical dispersion
 along the principal axes, provided that the cell size is the same
 along each dimension (i.e. cubic cells in 3D).
-The “Cole-Karkkainnen”
+The “Cole-Karkkainen”
 (or CK) solver uses the non-standard finite difference formulation
 (based on extended stencils) of the Maxwell-Ampere equation and can be
 implemented as follows :cite:p:`pt-Vayjcp2011`: